ricardo-melo-martins/typescript-skeleton/README.md

 - [ESLint](https://eslint.org/) statically analyzes your code to quickly find problems.
 It is built into most text editors and you can run ESLint as part of your continuous integration pipeline.
 - [Prettier](https://prettier.io/) is an opinionated code formatter.
 - [Nodemon](https://nodemon.io/) is a utility, that will monitor for any changes in your source and automatically restart your server.
 Perfect for development.
+- [ts-node](https://typestrong.org/ts-node/) is a TypeScript execution engine and REPL for Node.js.
 - [@types/node](https://www.npmjs.com/package/@types/node) - This package contains type definitions for node (<https://nodejs.org/>).
 - [EditorConfig](https://editorconfig.org/) helps maintain consistent coding styles for multiple developers working on the same project across various editors and IDEs.
 - [TypeDoc](https://typedoc.org) Automatic document generation